The Club (Turkish TV series): Season 1

-Raşel strikes up a relationship with a Muslim taxi driver named İsmet, the estranged son of local gangster Ali, and is later impregnated by him.
+Raşel strikes up a relationship with an ethnic Turkish taxi driver named "Fıstık" İsmet, the estranged son of local gangster Ali Şeker, and is impregnated by him.
 Their relationship strains that between Raşel and Matilda, who opposes it, and after an argument Raşel moves out of Matilda's place to get married with İsmet.

-Meanwhile, Matilda realizes that Kürşat, Orhan's new business associate, was the same ultranationalist who persecuted her family, prompting her to warn Çelebi and Orhan.
-After another argument with Çelebi over how he has been treating her, he opens up saying that his decision to employ her in the club was a part of his unrequited and unnoticed feelings for her before she was imprisoned, and that he also recognizes Kürşat from before.
-It is later revealed that Kürşat has been scheming to seize control and Turkify the club after finding out that Orhan is actually an ethnic Greek, just like what he did with Matilda's family business.
+Matilda realizes that Kürşat, Orhan's new business associate, was the ultranationalist for whom Mümtaz was working for, prompting her to warn Çelebi and Orhan.
+After another argument with Çelebi over his treatment of her, he opens up saying that his decision to employ her in the club was a part of his unrequited love for her before she was imprisoned, and that he also recognizes Kürşat from before.
+It is later revealed that Kürşat is scheming to seize control and Turkify the club after finding out that Orhan is actually an ethnic Greek, just like what he did with the Aseos' business.

-Kürşat, with the help of Ali and his thugs instigate the Istanbul pogrom, destroying non-Turkish stores and attacking minorities they can find.
+Kürşat, with the help of Ali and his thugs instigate the Istanbul riots, destroying non-Turkish-owned stores along the Grand Avenue of Pera and attacking minorities they find.
 During the riots, Kürşat discovers Orhan's mother Mevhibe, who is hidden by Orhan after she experiences flashbacks from the Burning of Smyrna and starts speaking Greek in fits of dementia.
-After a struggle, Kürşat overpowers Orhan and prepares to kill him after telling him of his plans, but is bludgeoned to death by Mevhibe.
-As flames from the riots engulf their quarters, Orhan strangles Mevhibe as an act of mercy.
-Outside, Raşel is caught up in the violence as İsmet, who tries to save her, is mauled by Ali's thugs to the latter's approval.
-She is rescued by Matilda just as her water breaks but is barred from entering the club, along with other refugees by a fearful doorkeeper. Çelebi, realizing the danger knocks down the gatekeeper and rescues Matilda and her group, helping Raşel give birth and redeeming himself to Matilda.
+After a struggle, Kürşat overpowers Orhan and prepares to kill him after telling him of his plans, but is bludgeoned by Mevhibe.
+As flames from the riots engulf their hideout, Orhan strangles Mevhibe in an act of mercy.

+Outside, Raşel is caught up in the violence as İsmet, who tries to save her, is mauled by the rioters.
+She is rescued by Matilda just as her water breaks but is barred from entering the club, along with other refugees by a fearful doorkeeper. Çelebi overpowers the doorkeeper and rescues Matilda and her group, helping Raşel give birth and earning Matilda’s trust.